hugegraph/.github/README.md

 # Profile of hugegraph

-Hi, everyone
+Hi everyone,

-Our repository has transferred to `Apache Foundation`, now all repository here will be archived soon.
+Our repositories has transferred to `Apache Software Foundation`, all repositories here will be archived soon.

-Here

-And here are links of other repositories:
+And the following are the new addresses of repositories:

 0. [hugegraph](https://github.com/apache/incubator-hugegraph) (graph server)
 1. [hugegraph-toolchain](https://github.com/apache/incubator-hugegraph-toolchain) (include loader/dashboard/tool/client)
 2. [hugegraph-computer](https://github.com/apache/incubator-hugegraph-computer) (graph computing system)